-70% of countries had included children <5 living with HIV or household contacts of bacteriologically confirmed people on DS-TB treatment as target group for detection and treatment of TB infection and 95% countries had included children >5 and adults, either PLHIVs or household contacts, as target groups (Please see chart 6).
-IGRA was included by 70% of the countries and 30% had included new generation skin test (MTb specific antigen) for diagnosis of TB infection (Please see chart 7).
+All PLHIVs, of all age groups were included in the target group for TPT in all countries.
+Seventeen (85%) countries had included people aged 5 years and above who were not living with HIV and who were household contacts of people with bacteriologically confirmed DS-TB -in the target group for TPT in their national policies.
+The countries who did not include adults in the target group for TPT were Bangladesh, India and South Africa.
+However, Bangladesh included the elderly (Please see chart 6).
+Interferon Gamma Release Assay (IGRA) was included by 70% of the countries and 30% had included new generation skin test (MTb specific antigen) for diagnosis of TB infection (Please see chart 7).
 All countries had adopted one or more of the recommended short regimens.
 The shortest regimen of one month of INH and Rifapentine was adopted by seven countries (Table 1) (Please see chart 8).